EXPERIENCE A WINTER FULL OF CONTRASTS IN SAALFELDEN LEOGANG

 The Schloss Ritzen Museum and Mining and Gothic Museum: Nativity scenes and treasures

 One of the most important and largest nativity-scene collections in Austria, in addition to other sacred treasures, is housed at the Schloss Ritzen Museum in Saalfelden.
-As the nativity scene exhibition is annual, a visit here is worthwhile at any time of the year.
-Famous nativity-scene builder Xandi Schläffer from Saalfelden, who designed the “Pinzgauer nativity scene villages” featuring the stable of Bethlehem at the centre and the Steinernes Meer plateau in the background, crafted many of the exhibited small works of art.
+A visit here is worthwhile at any time of year, as the nativity scene exhibition is held all year round.
+Famous nativity-scene builder Xandi Schläffer from Saalfelden, who designed the “Pinzgau nativity scene villages” featuring the stable of Bethlehem at the centre and the Steinernes Meer plateau in the background, crafted many of the exhibited small works of art.

 The Mining and Gothic Museum in Leogang, which chronicles the heyday of mining in Leogang, is another worthwhile excursion tip.
 Since 2020, it now has its own library.
-During that year, the Mining and Gothic Museum in Leogang was one of 27 European museums nominated to be for the European Museum Award 2021.
 In addition, there are always special exhibitions in the Mining and Gothic Museum in Leogang.
-Currently, this year you can also visit the special exhibition “Pinzgau cattle - a state cultural asset,” which was designed by Stefan Gimpl.
 Both museums are free with the Saalfelden Leogang Card.

 TONspur Islands: Natural music enjoyment on the Mountain of Senses